Selected Chapter Excerpts

 These rituals were meant to appease the spirits.
 Open windows permitted the person’s soul to escape.
 Mirrors were covered so…

-Possessing a wealth of ore and mineral deposits, the area was especially rich in copper.
+Possessing a wealth of ore and mineral deposits, areas of Spessart Forest were especially rich in copper.
 Copper mining in the region, however, was labor-intensive, for copper here appeared in combination with other minerals and elements, which made it difficult to process and smelt.
 Further, the sulfur dioxide fumes created during the smelting process caused extremely unhealthy working conditions.
 The noxious fumes could lead to chronic respiratory problems and to bronchitis.
 Exposure to this dangerous environment began early, since many miners began as young boys.
 The ore going to the pits generally traveled through tight galleries that only young boys could fit into.

 As with mining, glassmaking contributed to serious health problems of the workers.
 Inhaling silica dust during the blowing process worked havoc on lungs.
 The particles clung to and irritated the lung lining, leading to a build-up of scar tissue and gradual loss of lung capacity.Worse was the effect of mercury used in mirror backs.
 Poisoning by this element caused dizziness, shakes, coughs, skin lesions, stomach pains, and loss of hair and teeth.
 Managers rotated workers around the production rooms and gave frequent breaks, but the toxin took its inevitable toll.